As far as I have seen, nobody in the state of Wisconsin has published a top ten list of private golf clubs. I don’t mind being the first.

 Slope/Rating: Black-141/74.2, Blue-135/71.9, Gold-131/70.3

-My favorite of the modern private clubs in the state, Green Bay has probably the most dramatic and unique golf landscape in the state.
+My favorite of the modern private clubs in the state, Green Bay has perhaps the most dramatic and unique golf landscape in all of Wisconsin.
+The ups and downs are never-ending, leading to shots that are constantly unique.

 4. Blue Mound Golf & Country Club (Wauwatosa)